klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-frontend-code.md

 }
 ```

-There are `componentWillMount` life cycle on App component.
-It checks there is a `walletInstance` session in browser's sessionStorage.
+`componentWillMount` checks if there is a `walletInstance` session in the browser's sessionStorage.
 `walletInstance` session may not exist if you have never logged in our tutorial app.
-Otherwise, `walletInstance` session may exist as JSON string, if so, try add wallet instance to caver.
+Otherwise, `walletInstance` session will exist as a JSON string,
+if so, it attempts to add the wallet instance to the caver's wallet.
-You can add wallet instance to caver through `cav.klay.accounts.wallet.add(JSON.parse(walletFromSession))`.
+You can add a wallet instance to caver through `cav.klay.accounts.wallet.add(JSON.parse(walletFromSession))`.
 For further information related `caver.klay.accounts.wallet.add`, see
 [caver.klay.accounts.wallet.add](https://docs.klaytn.com/sdk/caverjs/caver.klay.accounts#wallet-add)

-cf) `JSON.parse` is needed since `walletInstance` session is stored as JSON string.
+cf) `JSON.parse` is needed since `walletInstance` session is stored as a JSON string.

 ### 5) `src/klaytn/caver.js`: